duruoli/2023-Alzhermer-data-anlysis/major-contributions.md

 - **Prediction**: Employ shrinkage methods for variable selection, such as Lasso and Elastic Net.
   - Address multicollinearity, which can lead to unstable Lasso selections, by conducting a preliminary manual selection.
   - If control variables overshadow candidate variables, eliminating them from the selection process might be necessary.
 This allows us to focus on comparing sAPPb-related variables amongst themselves rather than with highly predictive control variables, including ApoE4 status.

+P.s.
+Any other way to solve the multicollinearity in variable selection?